circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Remove the permission to edit the own profile field for the 'K.v.K. nummer' profile field in the Products 'Algemeen voor bedrijven (behalve UE)' and 'Algemeen United Economy'.

+# Add new profile fields

+Add a new profile field for authorized signatories: System > [User configuration] 'Profile fields' > New.
+- Display name: Tekeningsbevoegde
+- Internal name: authorized_signatory

+After saving the new profile field, use the arrows to move the field up, just above the 'Contactpersoon bedrijf' field.

+Add permissions for the new profile field for authorized signatories:
+- Group 'Administrateurs C3-Nederland (Netwerk)' > 'Profile fields of other users': Add Visible for 'Tekeningsbevoegde'.
+- Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible and Editable for 'Tekeningsbevoegde'.
+- Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Add Enabled, At registration and Visible for 'Tekeningsbevoegde'.
+- Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration and Visible for 'Tekeningsbevoegde'.

 ## Deployment Tasks for releasing eMandates/directDebits BETA

 # System record types